xwu35/baldridge_lab/pathogen_server.md

 ## Pathogen server

-These are instructions for logging in to the Pathogen server, which is used R-related analyses.
-However, I do not personally use this server, as I run all my analyses on the HTCF server, so my experience with it is limited.
+These are instructions for logging in to the Pathogen server, which is used for R-related analyses.
+However, I do not personally use this server, as I run all my analyses on HTCF, so my experience with it is limited.

 ### 1. Log in to the server